choirbook/choirbook.github.io/docs/english/As we gather in this place today.md

 This is Your house, Your home
 We welcome You, Lord, we welcome You
 This is Your house, Your home
 We welcome You today

-As we praise (as we praise), oh Lord draw near
-It's Your voice, we long to hear
-Oh we long to hear
-This is Your house, Your home
-We welcome You, Lord, we welcome You
-This is Your house, Your home
-We welcome You today (this is Your house)

-This is Your house, Your home
-We welcome You, Lord, we welcome You
-This is Your house, Your home
-We welcome You today
-We welcome You today
-We welcome You today